Leaflet/Leaflet/README.md

 An unofficial branch for making rotation work in rc1.
+Developed by @hyperknot and @fnicollet.

 Based on @IvanSanchez's [rotate work](https://github.com/Leaflet/Leaflet/tree/rotate) for pre-1.0.